MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/exchange-ps-v2-module/Connect-ExchangeOnline.md

 ```

 ### -ConnectionUri
-Connection Uri for the Remote PowerShell endpoint
+The ConnectionUri parameter specifies the connection endpoint for the Remote PowerShell endpoint.

 ```yaml
 Type: String